 Health Care Facility Guidance For Partial Implementation Of The Interstate Nurse Licensure Compact

 Act 68 of 2021 authorizes the Commonwealth of Pennsylvania's entrance into the interstate Nurse Licensure Compact (Compact).
 Participation in the Compact allows a state to issue its resident nurses an MSL, which permits the licensee to practice in any other Compact state.
-In accordance with the Pennsylvania Department of State, the Commonwealth is partially implementing the Compact by permitting RNs and LPNs residing in other Compact states and holding an active MSL (eligible MSL nurses) to practice in Pennsylvania.
+In accordance with the Pennsylvania Department of State's announcement, the Commonwealth is partially implementing the Compact by permitting RNs and LPNs residing in other Compact states and holding an active MSL (eligible MSL nurses) to practice in Pennsylvania.

-MSL Compact Structured Exception Request Approval
+MSL Compact Structured Exception Process No Longer Required

 Health care facilities will be required to have a mechanism in place to verify the licensure status of eligible MSL nurse.
 Facilities who want to verify the status of a nurse's MSL can go to www.nursys.com, the National Council of State Boards of Nursing's (NCSBN) central repository for licensing information, and click on "Quick Confirm."